-Inspect the locating pin (26), and replace if required.
+Inspect the locating pin (27), and replace if required.
 Align the pin in the recessed hole in the slide, and position the body cover on the shaft.
 Be careful not to disturb the position of the center plate.
-Secure the body cover with the hardware (31 and 32), but do not fully tighten the capscrews until after the impeller has been installed as follows.
+Secure the body cover with the hardware (32 and 33), but do not fully tighten the capscrews until after the impeller has been installed as follows.

 Inspect impeller (2), and replace if cracked or badly worn.
-The wear rings (15) are an integral part of the impeller.
+The wear rings (8 and 21) are an integral part of the impeller.
 If the wear rings are badly worn, the entire impeller must be replaced or returned to the factory for wear ring replacement.

-Install the impeller key (6) and slide the impeller onto the shaft.
-Immobilize the impeller, and secure it with the impeller tabwasher (7) and the impeller nut (14).
-Do not bend the washer tabs over the impeller nut at this time.
+Install the inboard impeller washer (22) and the impeller keys (20).
+Slide the impeller onto the shaft.
+Install the outboard impeller washer (19), immobilize the impeller, and secure it with the impeller nut (18).
+Do not secure the impeller nut with the roll pin (10) at this time.

 Before fully securing the body cover, turn the shaft to check for rubbing of the inboard impeller wear ring against the body cover.
 If the wear ring rubs, tap the body cover with a mallet until the impeller rotates freely.
-Secure the body cover in this position by tightening the long capscrews (31, Figure 2).
+Secure the body cover in this position by tightening the long capscrews (32, Figure 2).

-Fully tighten six of the long capscrews (31, Figure 2) before replacing the two 7/16 capscrews used to temporarily hold the group grind.
+Fully tighten six of the long capscrews (32, Figure 2) before replacing the two 7/16 capscrews used to temporarily hold the group grind.

-After the body cover is fully secured, bend the tabs of the washer (7) over the impeller nut.
+After the body cover is fully secured, secure the impeller nut on the shaft with the roll pin (10).